 Sources of coverage can go a long way in ensuring your outdoor kitchen is safe and comfortable for the chef, family members, and guests and keeping all culinary tools, ingredients, appliances, and features protected.

-Some simple sources of coverage you can acquire for your outdoor kitchen are countertop and oven covers to place on top of these features when they aren’t in use.
+Some simple sources of coverage you can acquire for your outdoor kitchen area countertop and oven covers to place on top of these features when they aren’t in use.
 This will protect them from weather conditions, such as rain and snow, as well as pests and source of physical abrasion that might scratch their surfaces.

-Of course, these are only ways to cover parts of your kitchen, but what about the chef and everyone who wants to gather in this social location?
+Of course, these are the only ways to cover parts of your kitchen, but what about the chef and everyone who wants to gather in this social location?
 For this, we recommend installing some sort of roof on your outdoor kitchen.
 We highly recommend louvered roofs or gazebos to block chilly winds and precipitation, but pergolas are another favored alternative, particularly when paired with some sort of tapestry for additional coverage.

 These roofs will help your outdoor kitchen look like a complete space while also giving you, and your kitchen features some more comfort and protection from the harsh conditions of cold climates.